zoranbrbora33/Web-App-Dashboard/README.md

 ## Web App Dashboard

-This is the README file for the Web App Dashboard project.
 The Web App Dashboard is a responsive web application that provides a user interface for monitoring and managing various aspects of an app.
 It includes features such as a main header, navigation menu, search functionality, alerts, charts, and social stats.